 Injuries and Medical Costs

-Medical damages are typically the largest part of a rear-end accident claim.
+Medical damages are typically the most significant part of a rear-end accident claim.
 They can include costs like:

 - Doctor bills